-- Attend all practices for the duration - Dress appropriately as communicated by the Senior Sponsors.

-• Have paid all outstanding debts BEFORE graduation practice begins.

-Students, who choose not to abide by the above conditions and thus not take part in graduation, will receive their diploma at a later date.
+- Attend all practices for the duration - Dress appropriately as communicated by the Senior Sponsors. - Pay all outstanding debts BEFORE graduation practice begins. - Meet all academic and attendance standards for graduation. - Students, who choose not to abide by the above conditions and thus not take part in graduation, will receive their diploma at a later date.